OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

     gpg -a --output $USER.asc --export [your email address]

+If you have multiple keys with the same email address the fingerprint can be used instead.

+Place this file in the `secrets/gpg-keys` directory:

+    cp -iv $USER.asc secrets/gpg-keys
+    git add secrets/gpg-keys/$USER.asc
+    # git commit && git push

-Place this file in the `secrets/gpg-keys` directory, then have someone with access to the repository re-encrypt each of the vault keys using the new set of GPG keys, e.g.
+After pushing the key, have someone with access to the repository re-encrypt each of the vault keys using the new set of GPG keys, e.g.

     secrets/re-encrypt-vault-key.sh vault0